Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 -------

 Plugins can be found by search NuGet for xStatic or looking at the Information & Plugins tab.
-These will likely require more services to be registered in the startup class.
+These may require more services to be registered in the startup class.
 See specific plugins for details.